 The property owner is accountable for ensuring their property is in a safe state of repair and is suitable for tenants.
 Once an occupant relocates and signs a contract, the obligation for upkeep is shared.

-The requirements around who will take duty for the problems that might arise throughout the occupancy term.
+The requirements regarding who will take responsibility for problems that might arise throughout the occupancy term.
 Everyone’s rights should be laid out in the Residential Tenancy Agreement.

 Throughout the lease term, the tenant’s duty is to take great care of the property and preserve functional aspects.